ashokc/Attention-as-Dynamic-Tf-Idf-for-Deep-Learning/README.md

 ![Data Flow in Keras](./images/attention_keras.jpg "Data flow in Keras")

-Figure 2.
-Data flow with and without attention.
-Without attention means all words are given the weight in forming the sentence vector.
+*Figure 2.
+Data flow with & without attention, and with & without masking.*

 ## Dependencies